Chaitanya0315/Testing/Docs/UserManual.md

 **NOTE:** As of now, the beta version only includes functionality up until here.
 Final version will cover the saving a scramble after creation.

-## Solve a Word Scramble
+## Solve a Scramble

-In order for you to solve an already created scramble, you can click the 'Solve Word Scramble' button on the player homepage screen in Figure 4.
+In order for you to solve an already created scramble, you can click the 'Solve Scramble' button on the player homepage screen in Figure 4.
 This will take you to the scramble list screen as shown in Figure 6.
 Here you can choose the scramble you wish to solve.
 Once you have chosen the game by selecting the associated radio button, you can simply click the **PLAY NOW!** button to go play a game.

 **Figure 6: Scramble list**

 ![Scramble List](images/Figure6.png)

-After clicking **PLAY NOW!**, you will be able to view the 'Solve a Word Scramble' screen as shown in Figure 7.
+After clicking **PLAY NOW!**, you will be able to view the 'Solve Scramble' screen as shown in Figure 7.
 Here you can enter a probable solution to the scrambled word/phrase and attempt to solve it infinite no. of times.
 Here you will 2 options once you have filled in the solution, either to submit it by clicking the **SUBMIT** button or save your progress up until that point by clicking the **SAVE** button.

 **Figure 7: Solving a Scramble**